JaneAmi/Cross-Session-User-Identification_YData_prj/README.md

 ## Vector Database

-The functions created for utilising FAISS vector database are presented [here](evaluation/faiss_umap_utils.py)
+The functions created for utilizing the FAISS vector database are presented [here](evaluation/faiss_umap_utils.py)

  ## Conclusion